Seagate/cortx-hare/rfc/5/README.md

 </details>

 The incoming HTTP requests bring the changes in the service states that Consul is aware of.
-Hax takes this information and forwards it via `ha_link` to Mero (see `m0_ha_notify` function in `hax/hax.c`).
+Hax takes this information and forwards it via `ha_link` to Motr (see `m0_ha_notify` function in `hax/hax.c`).